All Episodes

 And I just want to say thank you so much for giving that response.

-And just to just to touch on a couple of things that you mentioned, you know, you being with Alex Jones and being with him for so long, you've known him from a professional standpoint and a personal standpoint.
+And just to touch on a couple of things that you mentioned, you know, you being with Alex Jones and being with him for so long, you've known him from a professional standpoint and a personal standpoint.

 I mean, I know I'm preaching to the choir.